Conjectures on the Khovanov Homology of Torus Knots, Twist Knots, and Legendrian Simple Knots: Khovanov Homology

 \section{Khovanov Homology}

 The Khovanov homology of a link is a powerful, if computationally expensive \footnote{ The na\"{i}ve algorithm is exponential in the number of crossings.
-Improvements by Bar-Natan \cite{BarNatanFastKhoHo} have sped up computations but no polynomial-time algorithm is known at the time of this writing. }, invariant first introduced by Mikhail Khovanov \cite{Khovanov1999CatJonesPoly} (See also \cite{barnatan2002khovanov} for an excellent introduction).
+Improvements by Bar-Natan \cite{BarNatan2006FASTKH} have sped up computations but no polynomial-time algorithm is known at the time of this writing. }, invariant first introduced by Mikhail Khovanov \cite{Khovanov1999CatJonesPoly} (see also \cite{BarNatanKhovanovJones} for an excellent introduction).
 It is closely related to the Jones polynomial, but able to distinguish many more knots and links.
-The homology groups $KH^{r}(L)$ of a link (or knot) $L$ are the direct sum of homogeneous components $KH_{\ell}^{r}(L)$ and the \textit{Khovanov Polynomial} (See \cite{KatlasKhoHo}) is given by:
+The homology groups $KH^{r}(L)$ of a link (or knot) $L$ are the direct sum of homogeneous components $KH_{\ell}^{r}(L)$ and the \textit{Khovanov Polynomial} (see \cite{KatlasKhoHo}) is given by

-The Jones polynomial of $L$ is recovered via:
+The Jones polynomial of $L$ is recovered via

 Khovanov homology is not a perfect invariant \cite{Watson2007KnotsWI}.
-That is, there are distinct knots with the same Khovanov homology, but it is a powerful invariant and is capable of detecting certain knot types. \begin{theorem}[Kronheimer and Mrowka, 2001] If a knot $K$ has the same Khovanov homology as the unknot, then $K$ is equivalent to the unknot. \end{theorem} The unknotting problem asks one to determine if a given knot diagram is equivalent to the unknot.
+That is, there are distinct knots with the same Khovanov homology, but it is a powerful invariant and is capable of detecting certain knot types. \begin{theorem}[Kronheimer and Mrowka, 2011] If a knot $K$ has the same Khovanov homology as the unknot, then $K$ is equivalent to the unknot. \end{theorem} The unknotting problem asks one to determine if a given knot diagram is equivalent to the unknot.
 Khovanov homology is a powerful enough tool to accomplish this task.
 The Khovanov polynomial is a generalization of the Jones polynomial and it has been conjectured that if a knot has the same Jones polynomial as the unknot, then that knot is equivalent to the unknot.
 At the time of this writing it has not been proven, but there is evidence for and against the claim.
 Thistlewaite found links with the same Jones polynomial as the unlink \cite{Thistlethwaite2001LINKSWT}, and there is a 3-crossing virtual knot that has the same Jones polynomial as the unknot.
-For the claim, all knots of up to 24 crossings are either the unknot, or have a Jones polynomial different from the unknot \cite{VerificationUnknotJonesConjUpTo24}. \begin{theorem}[Baldwin and Sivek, 2022] If a knot $K$ has the same Khovanov homology as either of the trefoils, then $K$ is equivalent to one of them. \end{theorem} \begin{theorem}[Baldwin, Dowlin, Levine, Lidman, and Sazdanovic, 2021] If a knot $K$ has the same Khovanov homology as the figure-eight knot, then $K$ is equivalent to it. \end{theorem} See \cite{BaldwinSivekKhovanovTrefoils} and \cite{BaldwinDowlinKhovanovFigureEight}, respectively.
+For the claim, all knots of up to 24 crossings are either the unknot, or have a Jones polynomial different from the unknot \cite{VerificationUnknotJonesConjUpTo24}.